-The Main DC breaker reset is located on the panel next to the battery switch in the aft bulkhead of the cockpit.
+The Main DC breaker reset is located on the battery switch panel located on the starboard aft bulkhead of the cockpit.
 In the event that the main DC breaker trips determine and correct the problem prior to resetting the breaker.
 To reset the breaker push the breaker button in and slide the bar upward to close.